Supporting Your Child Through an Eating Disorder: A Guide for Parents

 We use your expert knowledge of your child to help your child get better.

 This method of treatment makes sense to parents.
-If your child had cancer or some other serious medical condition, you, as the parents, would be highly involved in treatments including appointments, physical therapy, and all the steps to recovery.
+If your child had cancer or some other serious medical condition, you, as the parents, would be highly involved in treatment.
+Such as attending appointments, physical therapy, and all the steps to recovery.

 It shouldn’t be any different for treating eating disorders.

 Eating disorders are an epidemic in our country.
 According to the NIH, for teens between the ages of 13 and 18, the lifetime occurrence of anorexia, bulimia, and binge eating disorder is 2.7%.
-These disorders are twice as common among girls than boys.
+These disorders are twice as common among girls as boys.
 They also tend to be more common the older the teen gets.

 How Effective is Family-Based Treatment?